tonytvo/blog-generator/content/blog/prompt-engineer-guide/index.md

 # prompt examples

 - **detail outlined books, articles, etc...**
-  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "## 6️⃣ Flaws in Session Management
+  - expand in much more details with bold high-light quotes/phrases in depth and more examples for the above sections "## 8️⃣ Business Logic Flaws

-Session tokens must be:
+These are the most dangerous because:

+* They are not “technical bugs”
+* They are design errors

+Examples:

-* Unpredictable
+* Skipping payment step
+* Applying discount multiple times
-* Unique
+* Negative quantity manipulation
-* Properly expired
-* Bound to correct user

-Common flaws:

-* Session fixation
-* Predictable tokens
-* Token leakage in URLs
+* Race condition in balance transfer
-* Missing HTTPOnly flag
-* Missing Secure flag

-Core principle:

-> Session management is equivalent to authentication."
+This is where advanced attackers focus."
   - second pass:
     - expand in much more details, with bold high-light quotes/phrases, in depth and more examples for "" please